joelwking/ansible-tetration/CONFIGURATION_GUIDE.md

 protoc -I=$SRC_DIR --python_out=$DST_DIR $SRC_DIR/addressbook.proto
 ```

 In the following steps, you must create the target directory.
-You have the option to either compile the protocol definiton file `.proto`, or simply download the compiled result, the generated Python file.
+You have the option to either compile the protocol definition file `.proto`, or simply download the compiled result, the generated Python file.

 ##### Compile from source
-Follow these steps if you wish to comile from source.
+Follow these steps if you wish to compile from source.

 ###### Download the source file
 If you wish to compile the source file, download the `.proto` source file.